-Thommo initially and admirably decided to stay loyal to Establishment cricket and the efforts he put in on Australia’s behalf when the team was missing many frontline performers were most impressive.
+Thommo initially and admirably decided to stay loyal to Establishment cricket, and the efforts he put in on Australia’s behalf when the team was missing many frontline performers were most impressive.
 Clive Lloyd said that one of the things the West Indies found most striking about Thomson at his peak was his ability to come back late in the day with the old ball, and still, summon up some explosive pace to shake you out of the complacent assumption that you were nicely settled.

 That was Thommo to a tee.
 Even in his second career, he was always full-on, quick enough to keep you on your toes, and always trying his utmost.
 England faced him again on a 1979–80 tour of Australia in a warm-up match against Queensland, and they were vividly recalling the ducking and weaving.
-He appeared in one Test against England that time but more on the next tour when he played a much bigger part in Australia’s win.
+He appeared in one Test against England that time, but more on the next tour when he played a much bigger part in Australia’s win.

 Despite not being given the new ball, he took 22 wickets at 18.68 in four matches, which rightly suggests he had intelligence as well as a raw pace.
 Used in short bursts, he remained very dangerous.
-On one occasion David Gower was facing Jeff Thomson shortly before lunch at Sydney, where he perhaps bowled best of all, I looked behind to see Rod Marsh, the wicketkeeper, with his hand held up by the peak of his cap, suggesting that Thommo bowl a bouncer.
+On one occasion David Gower was facing Jeff Thomson shortly before lunch at Sydney, where he perhaps bowled best of all, I looked behind to see Rod Marsh, the wicketkeeper, with his handheld up by the peak of his cap, suggesting that Thommo bowl a bouncer.

 I then looked at Thommo, who was by now at the end of his mark, and back at Marsh.
-It was classic ‘I know that he knows that he knows that I know’ but now I hadn’t a bloody clue whether Thommo would go for the double – or treble – bluff or what!
+It was classic ‘I know that he knows that he knows that I know, but now I hadn’t a bloody clue whether Thommo would go for the double – or treble – bluff or what!
 I could have tried ducking well before he got to the crease and released the ball but in the end.

 It faded into a damp squib moment as I ended up leaving a length ball outside the off-stump.
 I can only apologize that the end of the story was not more interesting.
-By the time I faced him again during the 1985 Ashes when he was recalled to the Test side after a long absence, he was a shadow of his former self and no longer as serious a threat, but the legend of Thommo had long since been established and it won’t die if the game is played.
+By the time I faced him again during the 1985 Ashes when he was recalled to the Test side after a long absence, he was a shadow of his former self and no longer as serious a threat, but the legend of Thommo had long since been established, and it won’t die if the game is played.

-Many cricket lovers always remember him as someone who was competitive, uncomplicated, and bloody good fun.
-In 2016, Jeff Thomson included in the Australian Hall of Fame cricketer.
+Many cricket lovers always remember him as someone who was competitive, uncomplicated, and had bloody good fun.
+In 2016, Jeff Thomson was included in the Australian Hall of Fame cricketer.
 Wisden wrote: “it was easy to believe they were the fastest pair ever to have coincided in a cricket team”.

 Mike Brearley, the Middlesex the captain who led England during the World Series Cricket incursion said of Thommo: